 Royal Titles & Forms of Address

 Which is higher, Count or Duke?
 Is it “Your Highness” or “Your Majesty”?
-What’s the difference: King, Emir, Sultan, or Emperor?
+What’s the difference between a King, Emir, Sultan, or Emperor?
 Read on…

 I sometimes get emails asking these questions.
 I made a royal fool of myself, literally, when I first started working in the UHNW arena.
-I once asked someone what HRH meant because I was handed a business card with it printed on.
+I once asked someone what "HRH" meant because it was printed on a business card that was handed to me.
 The answer, he said with a grimace, “His Royal Highness.”
 I almost fainted from embarrassment.

 I am, by no means, an expert on this subject.
 There are literally hundreds of royal titles, and customs vary by country.
 Here is a basic breakdown:

 I sometimes get emails asking these questions.
 I made a royal fool of myself, literally, when I first started working in the UHNW arena.
-I once asked someone what HRH meant because I was handed a business card with it printed on.
+I once asked someone what "HRH" meant because it was printed on a business card that was handed to me.
 The answer, he said with a grimace, “His Royal Highness.”
 I almost fainted from embarrassment.

 I am, by no means, an expert on this subject.
 There are literally hundreds of royal titles, and customs vary by country.
 Here is a basic breakdown: